 It was Giovanni Bellini who laid the foundations for the whole of this remarkable change of mood and method.
 The triple climax of Florentine painting had been prepared for by a dozen artists of the fifteenth century, each of whom had contributed to the cumulative heritage of Leonardo (1452-1519), Michelangelo (1475-1564), and Raphael (1483-1520).
 The pattern of development of the Renaissance in Venice was different.
 In Venice the climax was prepared for by one man: it was from Giovanni Bellini that his two famous pupils, Giorgione and Titian, drew almost everything that we think of as being typically Venetian.
 Yet though Giovanni prepared the ground for his successors, he did so very gradually, developing slowly and steadily, pushing his researches a little further each year in his long career, intensifying the inner glow and adding to it a lyric note that was to be fully developed by Giorgione.

-An early landmark in this long progress is the Stigmatization of St Francis (Frick Collection, New York) where the saint steps out from his grotto into a landscape full of light and air and lifts his eyes to the sun.
+An early landmark in this long progress is the Ecstasy of St Francis (Frick Collection, New York) where the saint steps out from his grotto into a landscape full of light and air and lifts his eyes to the sun.
 Bellini always liked to place his saints and Madonnas in an open-air setting, and as he grew older the landscapes became warmer, more golden, more habitable.
 One of his favourite types of Christian art was the Pieta - the dead Christ with angels or saints - and even when he was frankly under Mantegna's influence, these pictures have a degree of pathos of which Mantegna was incapable.
 In his middle years he painted a series of little pagan allegories (now in the Venetian Accademia), fanciful, steeped in lyric poetry, the earliest examples of the kind of painting in which Venice later specialized - the poesia - the picture in which the precise meaning of the subject-matter hardly seems to count: in which the dreamlike pagan mood is everything.
 Towards the end of his life this pagan note became more resonant till it reached its climax in The Feast of the Gods painted in 1513 for Alfonso d'Este, Duke of Ferrara.
 This, perhaps, is the Venetian answer to Raphael's Parnassus.
 It is rustic, pastoral, Dionysian, and it makes Raphael's fresco, for all its pictorial science and its noble grandeur, look a little cold and manufactured by contrast.
 Bellini's Olympians are gathered together on a summer evening in the wooded hinterland of the Veneto.
 Raphael's Parnassians exhibit themselves in front of beautifully painted scenery.

 These are the expressions of Giovanni's poetic imagination.
 But throughout his life he continued to paint formal altarpiece art - the Virgin enthroned with attendant saints in an architectural setting, glowing with gold mosaic in a subdued golden light.
 Each time he tackled the hackneyed theme he produced a new variation on it, and each time the Madonna herself achieves a new and tenderer femininity.
 For the contrast between Tuscan thought and philosophy and Venetian poetry and music is accompanied by an equally significant contrast between Tuscan virility and the Venetian worship of the feminine ideal.
 The St Job altarpiece now in the Venetian Accademia, is a typical example of his big altarpieces.
 It was painted in his prime at the age of fifty.
 So solemn is it in its general effect that the sensuous Venetian elements in it are hardly perceptible, but they are there.
 The Madonna and her companions seem to be listening to the music: action is suspended: taken in isolation the three lute-playing angels below the throne are among the most typically Venetian incidents in Giovanni's oeuvre.
 See also his: San Zaccaria Altarpiece (1505, Church of San Zaccaria, Venice).

 None of Giovanni Bellini's contemporaries possessed either his nobility or his poetry.
 They were excellent, conservative painters: craftsmen of a high order, upholders but not creators of the Venetian tradition.
 Carlo Crivelli (c.1430-93) - the oldest of them - was mannered and elegant.
 Vittore Carpaccio (c.1465-1525/6) is the most lovable; he is best known for the colourful and animated pageantry of his series of paintings of the legend of St Ursula, which contains one surprising picture, The Vision of St Ursula.
 Here, for once, Carpaccio achieves a note of magical, quiet intimacy that neither he himself ever repeated nor any other Venetian ever achieved.
 Other Venetian painters, contemporary with Giovanni Bellini - Basaiti, Montagna, Cima of Conegliano - produced charming but unimportant variations on the Venetian theme.